 Many people do not care about this, though, and are just selling the car when these problems start to appear.
 This is why you should check through this list before buying a new car to find any of these problems before buying it.

-Here is a list of the 15 most common car problems you may run into when buying a car.
+Here is a more detailed list of the 15 most common car problems and issues you may notice when owning a car.